Families desperately search for missing as India’s fatal rail crash wreckage cleared

 Footage from the aftermath showed rescuers climbing up one of the mangled trains to find survivors, while passengers called for help and sobbed beside the wreckage.

-The Coromandel Express, which travels past the hills along India’s eastern coast, normally takes more than 24 hours to complete its journey of nearly 1,000 miles.
+The Coromandel Express, which travels past the hills along India’s eastern coast, normally takes more than 24 hours to complete its journey of nearly 1,600km (1,000 miles).

 Most of the victims of the crash were migrant labourers, many of them from West Bengal, who often take the overcrowded train.